biolprogramming/prog-syllabus/README.md

 ## Grading expectations

-A significant portion of this course requires you to read, evaluate, and score the work of others.
+A significant portion of this course requires you to read, evaluate, and evaluate the work of others.
 The points that you earn for [Code reviews](#code-review) are based on how well you do this code-review.
 If you fail to conduct that review or your review is sloppy, you will receive reduced (or zero) points for that [Code review](#code-review) assignment.

+Although your classmates will be evaluating your assignments, I will assess the code review that your perform, as well as your performance on the assignment.
+I will assign a final grade for both the assignment and code review, and I will post the grades for each assignment (your submission and your code review) to [moodle](https://moodle.lsu.edu), so that you can track your grade.

 ### Grading scale